Rangers vs. Mariners Player Props Betting Odds

 Semien Stats

-- Semien has 40 hits with nine doubles, five home runs and 20 walks.
-He has driven in 28 runs with five stolen bases.
+- Semien has nine doubles, five home runs, 21 walks and 28 RBI (40 total hits).
+He's also stolen five bases.

 Semien Recent Games